open-amt-cloud-toolkit/mps/docs/Glossary.md

 ## O

 **out-of-band (OOB) manageability:** A remote management technology that allows administrators to perform actions on network assets or devices using a secure alernative to LAN-based communication protocols.
 Actions include reboot, power up, power down, system updates, and more.
-As long as the network device or asset is connected to power, Active Edge  software can perform remote management, including powering up as system that is currently powered down.
+As long as the network device or asset is connected to power, the Open AMT Cloud Toolkit software can perform remote management, including powering up as system that is currently powered down.

 ## P